larriant/larriant.github.io/_posts/2016-10-15-booknotes-switch.md

 Question: "What's working and how can we do more of it?"

 Example:

-"Classic Therapy"
-What are the roots of your problem?
+"Classic Therapy": What are the roots of your problem?
 Does it trace back to something in your childhood?

-"Solutions Focused Therapy"
-When was the last time you saw a little bit of the miracle, even just for a short time?
+"Solutions Focused Therapy": When was the last time you saw a little bit of the miracle, even just for a short time?

 Action Plan: